-Ellipsoidally-Referenced Survey via VDATUM
+Ellipsoidally-Referenced Survey via Poor Mans VDATUM

 This project has a requirement to acquire survey data vertically-referenced to the ellipsoid.
-Based on analysis of existing infrastructure, this will most likely be achieved through existing CORs stations and a single/smartbase solution.
-For this project, the field unit shall use a VDatum Separation Model to realize chart datum via the ellipsoid.
+Based on analysis of existing infrastrucure, this will most likely be achieved through an existing and field installed COR stations using a single/smartbase solution and use of either a PMVD or ERZT separation model as determined by the results of the following ERS analysis to realize chart datum via the ellipsoid.
 At the commencement of survey operations, checklines shall be acquired across the entirety of the survey to identify any systematic procedural, hardware, or configuration errors prior to the bulk of data acquisition.
-To determine the quality of the 3D trajectory, the checkline crossline analysis shall be performed between the ERZT separation model and the VDatum separation model.
-If the field's recommendation on the method of acquiring 3D trajectories and the method of reducing the ellipsoid-referenced data to chart datum proves valid, all survey lines shall be delivered with 3D trajectory and associated uncertainty files applied (e.g. SBETs and RMS) and GPS tides computed.
+To determine the quality of the 3D trajectory, the checkline crossline analysis shall be performed between the ERZT separation model and the PMVD separation model.
+If the field's method of acquiring 3D trajectories and the method of reducing the ellipsoidally-referenced data to chart datum is successful, all survey lines shall be delivered with 3D trajectory and associated uncertainty files applied (e.g. SBETs and RMS) and GPS tides computed.
 All delivered grids shall be derived via the ellipsoid.
 If at any point the field unit experiences difficulty in realizing chart datum via the ellipsoid, the field shall communicate with the HSD Project Manager for guidance on how to proceed.